 B. cepacia is an antibiotic-resistant bacteria that can cause infection outbreaks.
-In recent years, recalls have been issued for incontinence wipes and Diocto Liquid Stool Softener.
+In recent years, recalls have been issued for wipes, hair gel, Diocto Liquid Stool Softener, and other products.

 Need a Texas B. Cepacia Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was infected in an outbreak, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.